Quartic asymmetric exchange for two-dimensional ferromagnets with trigonal prismatic symmetry: Abstract

 \section{Abstract}

 We suggest a possible origin of noncollinear magnetic textures in ferromagnets (FMs) with the $D_{3h}$ point group symmetry.
-Suggested mechanism is different from the Dzyaloshinskii-Moriya interaction (DMI) and its straightforward generalizations.
-Considered symmetry class is important because a large fraction of all single-layer intrinsic FMs should belong to it.
+The suggested mechanism is different from the Dzyaloshinskii-Moriya interaction (DMI) and its straightforward generalizations.
+The considered symmetry class is important because a large fraction of all single-layer intrinsic FMs should belong to it.
 In particular, so does a monolayer Fe\textsubscript{3}GeTe\textsubscript{2}.
 At the same time, DMI vanishes identically in materials described by this point group, in the continuous limit.
 We use symmetry analysis to identify the only possible contribution to the free energy density in two dimensions that is of the fourth order with respect to the local magnetization direction and linear with respect to its spatial derivatives.
-This contribution predicts long-range conical magnetic spirals with the average magnetization that depends on the spiral propagation direction.
+This contribution predicts long-range conical magnetic spirals with both the average magnetization and the ``average chirality'' dependent on the spiral propagation direction.
 We relate the predicted spirals to a recent experiment on Fe\textsubscript{3}GeTe\textsubscript{2}.
-Finally, we demonstrate that for easy plane materials the same mechanism may stabilize bimerons.
+Finally, we demonstrate that, for easy-plane materials, the same mechanism may stabilize bimerons.

-\textbf{Introduction.} Isolation of graphene in 2004~\cite{novoselov2004electric,novoselov2005two} attracted a remarkable interest to purely two-dimensional (2D) materials.
-This field has been growing ever since and a large variety of other stable atomically thin crystals has been discovered.
-It is not only the fundamental interest~\cite{Novoselov2005, zhang2005experimental, PhysRevB.93.134407, cortie2020two} that drives the research on 2D materials, but the potential applications as well.
-Of a particular importance for the latter is the fact that low-dimensional systems can be tuned in a much more effective way than their bulk counterparts~\cite{liang2018inducing, burch2018magnetism}.
+\textbf{Introduction.} Isolation of graphene in 2004~\cite{novoselov2004electric,novoselov2005two} attracted remarkable interest to the field of purely two-dimensional (2D) materials, which has been growing to date.
+It is both fundamental interest and potential applications that drive the research in this field~\cite{Novoselov2005, zhang2005experimental, PhysRevB.93.134407, cortie2020two}.
+Of particular importance for the applications is the fact that low-dimensional systems can be tuned in a much more effective way than their bulk counterparts~\cite{liang2018inducing, burch2018magnetism}.
 It is also important that one can combine properties of different 2D materials by stacking them in heterostructures~\cite{geim2013van, novoselov20162d, gibertini2019magnetic}.